AbdulrahmanZaki/tip-calc/README.md

 The goal of this project is to provide a user-friendly digital tool that simplifies the process of tipping.

 ## Technology
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 ## Features
--A customer can choose the quality of the service.
+- A customer can choose the quality of the service.
--For accuracy in sharing the tip among customers, the app provides a place for how many people are going to share the bill.
+- For accuracy in sharing the tip among customers, the app provides a place for how many people are going to share the bill.
--Based on the previous information the app provides a tip amount for each customer.
+- Based on the previous information the app provides a tip amount for each customer.